openmeteo/enhydris/doc/dev/webservice-api.rst

 (with the new data), unless there is a problem, in which case there's a standard `error response`_.

-When specifying nested objects such as ``water_basin``, these objects are not created or updated—only the id is used and a reference to the nested object with that id is created.
+When specifying nested objects, these objects are not created or updated—only the id is used and a reference to the nested object with that id is created.

 PUT or PATCH a station::